40+ interactive template exercises to digitalise your lessons

 7. Split Worksheet

-The split worksheet works a little bit like the split whiteboard.
-You can insert a text, audio, video or an image on one side and ask your students questions about it on the other side.
+The split worksheet works a little bit like a normal worksheet, with the difference that you can add text, audio, images, video, or a pdf file on one side.
+Add questions that students have to answer on the other side.

-This widget is mostly used by teachers to create reading comprehensions and tests students' understanding of a text.
+This widget is mostly used by teachers to create reading/ listening comprehensions and tests students’ understanding of a text.

 Of course, it’s not all about reading.
 Here are some other ideas.